lazytiger/go-v8/README.md

 Please note.
 Don't take any JavaScript value out scope.

-When the outtermost Scope() return, all of the JavaScript value created in this scope or nested scope will be destroyed.
+When the outermost Scope() return, all of the JavaScript value created in this scope or nested scope will be destroyed.

 More
 ----